btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/A-jsx.md

 ---
 description: >-
-  Learn how JSX simplifies React development by translating HTML-like syntax into React.createElement calls, and explore the integration of JSX with ESLint rules and a Fastify API for enhanced code readability and functionality.
+  Explore the integration of JSX in React applications with Brian Holt's "Complete Intro to React, v9" course, as it simplifies HTML tags into React.createElement calls, enhancing code readability.
+Learn about configuring ESLint for JSX, React components, and Vite server setup for a complete React development experience.
 keywords:
   - React
   - JSX
-  - ESLint
-  - Fastify
+  - Brian Holt
   - frontend
+  - JavaScript
+  - web development
+  - Vite
 ---

 So far we've been writing React without JSX, something that I don't know anyone that actually does with their apps. _Everyone_ uses JSX.
 I show you this way so what JSX is actually doing is demystified to you.
 It doesn't do hardly anything.
 It just makes your code a bit more readable.